 Can I qualify for a home office deduction?

 For example, if your home office space is also used as a playroom, you may be ineligible.
-If, however, you set up a desk in a corner of an open space room and the rest of the room is used for other purposes, you may still qualify.
+If, however, you set up a desk in a corner of an open space room and the rest of the room is used for other purposes, you can still qualify.

 Your home office must also be your principal place of business (compared to any other work location in terms of importance of activities performed and amount of time spent at each place).

 Sounds pretty easy right?
 Well, it can be but there is always fine print.
 The Simplified Method cannot be used for employees.
-This is important because it means it’s available only to business owners (i.e., sole proprietors/ owners of single member LLCs or potentially partners in a partnership).
+This is important because it means it’s available only to business owners (i.e., sole proprietors/ owners of single-member LLCs or potentially partners in a partnership).

-In order to calculate the deduction for actual home office expenses, you will need to first determine if the expenses are direct, indirect or unrelated.
+In order to calculate the deduction for actual home office expenses, you will need to first determine if the expenses are direct, indirect, or unrelated.

-- Direct expenses, such as a renovation of a basement to be used as a home office, is generally 100% deductible.
+Direct expenses, such as a renovation of a basement to be used as a home office, is generally 100% deductible.

-- Indirect expenses (such as rent or home mortgage interest, property taxes, depreciation, utilities, etc.) are deductible based on the percentage of the area of your office space over the total area of the home (or based on the number of rooms in your home if they are all relatively the same size).
+Indirect expenses (such as rent or home mortgage interest, property taxes, depreciation, utilities, etc.) are deductible based on the percentage of the area of your office space over the total area of the home (or based on the number of rooms in your home if they are all relatively the same size).

-- Unrelated expenses are generally not tax deductible.
+Unrelated expenses are generally not tax-deductible.
 For example, renovations of another room of your home unrelated to the home office are generally not deductible.

-Unused amounts can be carried over and used in next year’s return if they relate to the actual expense method.
+Unused amounts can be carried over and used in next year’s return if they relate to the regular method.
 Unused amounts under the simplified method cannot be carried over to next year.

 Whichever method you choose can change from year to year so if you have a fear of tax commitment, no worries, you can choose a new method in 12 months.